 Here is some inspiration for you to get you started making your outdoor space a place of whimsy.
 (No flamingoes on our list, though!)

-Our first inspirational idea, is from ‘Interiorholic’.
-This “spilled” flower pot is the perfect touch of make believe, with the blue lobelia spilling out the idea of rushing water.
+Our first inspirational idea, is from ‘Interiorholic‘.
+This “spilled” flower pot is the perfect touch of make believe.
+Love the blue lobelia spilling out the idea of rushing water.
 Easy instructions on how to make this work in your garden!

-From ‘Crafts by Amanda’, this watering can that pours out crystals is a really clever take on whimsy… This is simply old chandelier crystals attached with a piece of wire.
+From ‘Crafts by Amanda‘, this watering can that pours out crystals is a really clever take on garden whimsy… This is simply old chandelier crystals attached with a piece of wire.
 Longer crystals could also create sounds in the wind, like chimes.
 Loving’ this!

 So I love this idea from ‘Jennifer Rizzo‘… These are just vintage teacups hung from sisal twine in a tree.
 What about vintage flatware?
 I can just hear these clinking in a summer breeze, too!

-From Kathy Hutchison at ‘Picasa’, this whimsical lawn shape doesn’t take any more than the desire to make it!
+From Kathy Hutchison at ‘Picasa’, this whimsical garden lawn shape doesn’t take any more than the desire to make it!
 Use a sharp garden knife to cut through the sod to make your shape, then peel away the sod on the outside.
 Keep well watered until roots on the edge of the sculpted sod take good root.

 ‘Earth Shapers‘ created this pebble mosaic for a walkway instead of just plain concrete… I would sure rather walk up this path of garden whimsy!

 ‘Lin Wellford‘ is a rock painter who made these simple stepping stones into a charming point in the garden.
 You could do something simpler, or just make the occasional stone a painted one.